Kinetic modeling of knowledge and wealth dynamics in national and global markets: Conclusion and perspectives

-To investigate the dynamics of a global market, we extend the framework by incorporating an additional microscopic variable that labels each agent according to the country of origin, as well as the probability of individual transfers between countries during interactions.
-Within this setting, we derive the weak formulation of the corresponding Boltzmann equations governing the evolution of the agent distribution in each subgroup and, in the quasi-invariant interaction limit, we recover the associated Fokker–Planck system.
+To investigate the dynamics of a global market, we extend the framework by incorporating an additional microscopic variable.
+This variable labels each agent according to the country of origin, as well as the probability of individual transfers between countries during interactions.
+Within this setting, we derive the weak formulation of the corresponding Boltzmann equations governing the evolution of the agent distribution in each subgroup.
+Moreover, in the quasi-invariant interaction limit, we recover the associated Fokker–Planck system.
 Unlike the purely national trade scenario, the resulting Fokker–Planck equations include reaction terms directly related to inter-country transfers, which induce changes in the population size of each subgroup.
 This effect becomes even more evident when analyzing the evolution of the moments of the distribution function.
 In particular, considering a two-country economy with domestic and international trade (both without migration and with single-agent migration) we derive macroscopic equations for the evolution of the population size, as well as the mean wealth and mean knowledge within each subgroup.
 The population size evolves solely due to transfers, with its dynamics depending explicitly on the interaction probabilities.
-By contrast, for mean wealth and knowledge, it is in general not possible to obtain a closed system of macroscopic equations, owing to the intrinsic coupling between the two microscopic variables.
+By contrast, it is generally not possible to obtain a closed macroscopic system for the mean wealth and knowledge because of their intrinsic coupling.
 However, under suitable simplifying assumptions on the coefficients involved, one can prove the existence of equilibrium distributions for the mean knowledge of the two populations, together with the exponential growth of the mean wealth.
 Finally, by specializing the quasi-invariant limit results to the case of two-country markets, we analyze the partial steady-state distribution of wealth and derive an explicit expression for the Pareto index.
 This index directly reflects the trading and saving propensities of both populations, as well as the interaction and transfer probabilities.